iip-ecosphere/platform/platform/tests/test.environment/README.md

     * DeviceID: The name used to be resource ID in the platform (In Normal version), Or used to match the device with resource ID (In Containerized version).
     * DockerRegistry: Check if the machine has private docker registry (For Servers).
     * RunAsContainer: Check if the Device is running Normal or Containerized version.
+    * ContainerCommandLine: Allow docker command to be customized.